amar528/amar528.github.io/leetcode-75/README.md

 Using set() and difference() between the 2
 127ms beats 98%/24%

+### 1207 Unique Number of Occurrences
+Use collections.Counter.
+Init a set() Iterate over values() and check if count exists in set.
+False if so.
+True once iteration finishes.
+45ms beats 30%/7%

 ## Linked List

 ### 2095 - Delete the Middle Node of a Linked List